ForwardFinancing/forwardfinancing.github.io/_posts/2019-04-03-psql-performance-and-diagnostic-tricks.md

 This is mostly a post about DB monitoring, diagnostics, and optimization.
-However, this is the result of an investigation into a performance issue we were facing with an application, which was causing both H12 (timeout) errors in Heroku, but also just very poor response times.
+However, this is the result of an investigation into a performance issue we were facing with an application, which was causing both H12 (timeout) errors in Heroku, but also simply very poor response times.
+The following metrics are possibly meaningful for us:

-- Server Respose Time
+- Server Response Time
 - Query Execution Time / Count
 - Cache Hit Rates
 - Table Bloat

 ## Scout Metrics

-First, before we had identified any potential fixes, and we were just hearing reports of pages timing out a lot more than normal, we could look at [Scout][scout].

-The image below is kinda a sneak peek at the performance gains we will achieve throughout this post (so far).
+First, before we had identified any potential fixes, we just knew that the application was timing out a lot, and that some endpoints specifically were most impacted.
+The first place to go for more information was our APM, [Scout][scout].
+The image below is kinda a sneak peek at the performance gains we will achieve throughout this post.

 ![]({{"/assets/2019-04-03-psql-performance-and-diagnostic-tricks/compare_admin_applications_show.png" | absolute_url}})

-Here, the solid brown "total" is the optimized average response times, while the dotted brown is the "total" for the previous slow code.
+Here, the solid brown "total" is the average response times after deploying the optimizations in this post, while the dotted brown is the "total" for the previous slow code.
 It shows a -55% change in mean response time!
+Although, coming it at over 2.5s leaves plenty of room for improvement still.

 ## Heroku Database Metrics